College of Nursing

 NURSE 4900 Ethics and Values in Population Health: 3 semester hours

-Prerequisites: Admission to the College of Nursing's RN to BSN program.
-This course provides an introduction to the impact of values and ethical issues on professional nursing practice and population health.
+Prerequisites: Admission to the RN-to-BSN program.
+This course introduces the impact of values and ethical issues on professional nursing practice and population health.
 Emphasis is on values clarification, ethical theories and principles, ethical decision-making, and professional ethical standards.
 Ethical issues affecting nursing practice and the delivery of care will be explored.

 NURSE 4910 Health Policy for the Professional Nurse: 3 semester hours